-- The name attribute specifies the name of the data field.
-It must be unique within the defined complex type. - The type attribute specifies the type of the data stored in the field.
-The type can be either one of the XML Schema simple types or any named complex type that is defined in the contract.
+- The name attribute specifies the name of the data field and it must be unique within the defined complex type. - The type attribute specifies the type of the data stored in the field.
+The type can be either one of the XML Schema simple types, or any named complex type that is defined in the contract.

-In addition to name and type, element elements have two other commonly used optional attributes:
+In addition to name and type, element elements have two other commonly used optional attributes: minOccurs and maxOccurs.

-minOcurrs and maxOccurs.
 These attributes place bounds on the number of times the field occurs in the structure.
 By default, each field occurs only once in a complex type.
 Using these attributes, you can change how many times a field must or can appear in a structure.
-For example, you could define a field, previousJobs, that must occur at least three times and no more than seven times as shown in
+For example, you can define a field previousJobs, which must occur at least three times and no more than seven times, as shown in Example 6.